hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_composite_alarm.html.markdown

 ## Import

-Use the `alarm_name` to import a CloudWatch Composite Alarm.
+Import a CloudWatch Composite Alarm using the `alarm_name`.
 For example:

 ```
 $ terraform import aws_cloudwatch_composite_alarm.test my-alarm